whisperfish/whisperfish/doc/rust-1.72.md

 # Compiling Whisperfish with Rust 1.72

-Currently, only i486 compiler is available, but it's enough for updating dependencies (removing all the pinned versions, hopefully).
+Currently, only i486 compiler is available (aarch64 and armv7hl can burrently be only partially compiled), but it's enough for updating dependencies (removing all the pinned versions, hopefully).
 It's also possible to run it in the Sailfish OS emulator, which is i486.

 Note: I'm doing this all in the SFDK global context, but nothing shouldn't prevent from using a project scope for the settings.